pooja-joglekar/Product-Review-Sentiment-Analysis-Using-1D-CNN/README.md

-# 🛍️ Product Review Sentiment Analysis
+# 🛍️ Product Review Sentiment Analysis Using 1D-CNN

 A deep learning-based web application that classifies product reviews as **positive** or **negative** using a **1D Convolutional Neural Network (1D CNN)**.
 The model is deployed using **Flask** with a **Bootstrap 5 + JavaScript** frontend for real-time sentiment prediction.